ibi/wf-extension-tutorial/README.md

 11. Look for your extension reference.
     * In Designer, it's typically in ibi_apps->tdg/jschart/distribution/some_session_id
     * In InfoAssist, it's typically in ibi_apps->webconsole->some_session_id->ar_common->extensions/your_extension_id
-    * The above will depend on your version of WebFOCUS® but this should help you find it in other versions
+    * The above will depend on your version of WebFOCUS<sup>®</sup> but this should help you find it in other versions
 12. Start with a break point at the beginning of the renderCallback function

 You should be able to debug from there.
 If it doesn't even get there, review how you configured the extension in the config variable in your extension file.